 Digital technologies and additive manufacturing (AM) in particular are revolutionising our industrial landscape.
-These changes require new engineering and management skills to exploit fully and sustainably the benefits offered by these advanced technologies, like AM.
+These changes require new engineering and management skills to exploit fully and sustainably the benefits offered by these advanced technologies, such as AM.
 With the current talent shortage, new education programmes are needed to deliver a skilled, capable, flexible and adaptable workforce.